Accelerate business and network transformation with unified lifecycle management and application visibility.

 Network-based end-user experience monitoring

-• Detailed analytics dashboards to monitor end-user experience of business critical applications and their key KPIs.
+• Detailed analytics dashboards to monitor end-user experience of business-critical applications and their key performance indicators (KPIs).

 • Site-based tracking of user endpoints.